KiwiFlavoredApollo/cobblemon-trainer-battle/docs/datapack.md

 ## Introduction

-Data pack authors can use [cobblemon-trainer-battle-data-pack](https://github.com/KiwiFlavoredApollo/cobblemon-trainer-battle-data-pack) as template.
+[Cobblemon Trainer Battle Data Pack](https://github.com/KiwiFlavoredApollo/cobblemon-trainer-battle-data-pack) can be used as a template.

 ## Data Pack Structure